Special Services

 THE SEASON AFTER EPIPHANY

-Shrove Tuesday | On the evening before Ash Wednesday (also called Fat Tuesday or Shrove Tuesday), we have a Mardi Gras pancake supper and a Jazz concert in the Church.
-The concert is free, however we ask for a goodwill offering in memory of parishioner, Peter Bierrie for the Essex Oil Fund.
+The final day of the season is Shrove Tuesday (February 15, 2026) | On the evening before Ash Wednesday (also called Fat Tuesday or Shrove Tuesday), we enjoy a Mardi Gras pancake supper followed by a Jazz concert in the Church.
+The concert is free and incudes a goodwill offering in memory of parishioner Peter Bierrie for the Essex Oil Fund.

 The second cycle covers three quarters of the calendar year and focuses on our eternal communion with the resurrected Christ.